Application of integrated gradients explainability to sociopsychological semantic markers

 Sufficiency naturally decreases with $f$, and lower sufficiency values indicate better algorithm performance. \item {\bf Approximation error}: This is a normalized measure \cite{makino-etal-2024-impact}

-It measures the deviation of the actual computed value from the theoretical value.
-This metric equals zero in the case of ideal integration and captures the deviation from ideality based on the choice of the number of steps $N$. \end{itemize} All measures were implemented using Python.
+which measures the deviation of the actual computed value from the theoretical value.
+This metric equals zero in the case of ideal integration and captures the deviation from ideality based on the choice of the number of steps $N$. \end{itemize}